redouanelg/redouanelg.github.io/aboutMe.md

 ### Current Research Project

 Currently, I am a postdoc at IGE (Institut des Géosciences de l'Environnment) at Grenoble, France.
 My postdoc is funded by CNES (French Space Agency).
 I try to use machine learning methods for the inversion of SWOT data (CNES/NASA mission).
-More details will be posted later.

 ### Biography